rust-lang/wg-async/src/vision/status_quo/barbara_writes_a_runtime_agnostic_lib.md

 ### What are the downside of using runtime agnostic crates?

 Some things can be implemented very efficiently in a runtime-agnostic way but even then you can't integrate deeply into the runtime.
-For example, see tokio’s pre-emption strategy, which relies on deep integration with the runtime.
+For example, see tokio’s preemption strategy, which relies on deep integration with the runtime.

 ### What other runtime utilities are generally needed?